AIAmplitudes/AIAmplitudes_common_public/README.md

 # AIAA_common
 Common utils library.

-This should be compiled as a package (and ideally hosted on pyPI)
+TODO: find good solution for data storage to access from a package.